 Area between curves, techniques of integration.
 Applications of integration to planar areas and lengths, volumes and masses.
 First order ordinary differential equations: separable, linear, direction fields, Euler's method, applications.
 Infinite series, power series, Taylor expansions with remainder terms.
 Polar coordinates.
 Rectangular, spherical and cylindrical coordinates in 3-dimensional space.
 Parametric curves in the plane and space: graphing, arc length, curvature; normal binormal, tangent plane in 3- dimensional space.
 Volumes and surface areas of rotation.
 Prerequisite: MATH 100.
 Notes: (1) Credit can be obtained in at most one of MATH 101, 115, 118, 136, 146, 156 or SCI 100.
 (2) Students in all sections of this course will write a common final examination.
 (3) Restricted to Engineering students.
 Non-Engineering students who take this course will receive *3.0.

 The derivative as a rate of change.
 Differentiation of elementary, trigonometric, exponential, and logarithmic functions.
 The definite integral as a summation.
 Integration.
 The Fundamental Theorem of Calculus.
-Applications in the context of the life sciences.
+Taylor polynomials.
+Applications in the context of the physical sciences.
 Prerequisite: Mathematics 30-1.
-Note: Credit can be obtained in at most one of MATH 100, 113, 114, 117, 134, 144, 154 or SCI 100.
+Note: Credit can be obtained in at most one MATH 100, 113, 114, 117, 134, 144, 154 or SCI 100.